NervanaSystems/ngraph/README.md

 We strongly believe in providing freedom, performance, and ease-of-use to AI developers.

-The diagram below shows what deep learning frameworks and hardware targets we support.
+The diagram below shows deep learning frameworks and hardware targets supported by nGraph.
 NNP-L (Neural Network Processor for Learning) & NNP-I (Neural Network Processor for Inference) refer to Intel's next generation deep learning accelators for training and inference respectively.
 More details on these current and future plans are in the [ecosystem] section.